Skip to main content

 Falls Prevention

-Although falls and fall-related injuries happen more frequently with age, the good news is there are many proactive steps older adults can take to prevent them.
+Everyone can take proactive steps to prevent falls.
 Learn how NCOA supports evidence-based falls prevention programs and community-based organizations that help keep older Americans safe.

 How NCOA Supports Falls Prevention Programs and Strategies Nationwide